Plan for field filters in your organization

 If you have a distributed Splunk Enterprise environment and plan to run field filters on a search head, the versions of the search head and indexers must be compatible.
 For example, to configure field filters on a search head running Splunk Enterprise version 9.3.0, the indexers must also run Splunk Enterprise version 9.3.0 or higher.
 Your plans for rolling out field filters may need to include upgrading your search heads and indexers, so that all of your versions are in sync.

-READ THIS: Restricted commands do not work in searches on indexes with field filters
+READ THIS: Restricted commands do not work in searches on indexes that have field filters

-When you deploy field filters in your organization, the following commands will no longer work in searches across any indexes in the organization:
+When you deploy field filters in your organization, the following commands will no longer work in searches across indexes that have field filters:

-The Splunk platform disables these commands by default if field filters are present, and does not allow any users to run these commands, because they can return sensitive index information to which users restricted by field filters might not be allowed to access.
+The Splunk platform disables these commands by default on indexes that have field filters, and does not allow any users to run these commands, because they can return sensitive index information to which users restricted by field filters might not be allowed to access.
 Without the safeguard around restricted commands, your organization might be exposed to a potential security risk if someone with malicious intentions tries to use these commands to get around field filters.

 Restricted commands workaround